 – James Richards, Queer Times and Place, frieze

 Limp is an exhibition addressing the thorny issue of whether the circulation of queer or feminist imagery that is erotic and transgressive, actually keeps sexual minorities marginalised rather than disturbing the status quo.
-From Michel Foucault onwards, thinkers have argued that bourgeois culture does not repress but encourages what it sees as perverse, because this provides access to the thrills of rule breaking, whilst maintaining the divisions between who is and isn’t normal or respectable.
 Within the museum, artists like James Richards have argued that exciting queer content offers a momentary ‘thrill’ in the form of temporary exhibitions and events, that allows institutions to avoid making long-term structural changes.
 Activists have likewise complained that transgressive images of queerness create a marketplace of subversion, in which some marginalised people are not subversive or queer enough.

 This exhibition collects together works which analyse or parody claims to transgression, taken from key points in the history of queer culture.
 Recognising the importance of open discussions of sex and desires, particularly in the wake of the AIDS pandemic which exacerbated the belief that certain acts were seen as shameful and dangerous, the works in this show are not anti-sex nor do they shy away from sexual subject matter.
 Neither do they embrace a kind of formalism, in which sexual content is obscured or depoliticised as purely aesthetic.
 Instead they try to address urgent issues of desire and sexuality whilst avoiding titillation.
 The works also refuse any idealisation of sex acts as innately powerful or world changing, depicting instead the realities of sexual disappointment, gaps between fantasy and its realisation, embarrassments, awkwardness and the comedy of sexuality.
 These works attempt to address pressing issues of sexual politics, without presenting images for entertainment or titillation.